 To proactively grant CCC and its helper tool full disk access, choose "Grant CCC Full Disk Access..." from the Carbon Copy Cloner menu.

 It seems intuitive to add the Carbon Copy Cloner application to the Full Disk Access list.
 Unfortunately, Apple's Privacy measures don't work in an intuitive manner when an application leverages a privileged helper tool.
 Following Apple's Best Practices for performing tasks with elevated privileges (e.g. backing up your startup disk), CCC leverages a privileged helper tool for managing all aspects of your backup task.
-Therefore, CCC's privileged helper tool ("com.bombich.ccchelper") also needs Full Disk Access.
+Therefore, CCC's privileged helper tool ("com.bombich.ccchelper", or errantly just "com.bombich" on Ventura and Sonoma) also needs Full Disk Access.
 After adding granting full disk access to CCC and its helper tool, the Full Disk Access table should look like this:

 If accessibility challenges make the drag and drop procedure too difficult, you can follow the steps below to grant full disk access to CCC's privileged helper tool.

-- Open the Security & Privacy Preference Pane in the System Preferences application (Ventura: System Settings > Privacy & Security)
+- Open the Privacy & Security panel in the System Settings application (Monterey: System Preferences > Security & Privacy)

 - Click on the Privacy tab

-- Click the padlock in the lower-left corner to allow changes [this step is not required on Ventura]
+- Monterey: Click the padlock in the lower-left corner to allow changes

 - Click on Full Disk Access in the categories table